 Automating tests for your mobile application is the best way to increase the effectiveness, efficiency and coverage of your software testing.
-The true benefit from test automation comes from repeatable nature of those tests, but also from test execution that probably could not even performed manually.
+The true benefit from test automation comes from the repeatable nature of those tests, but also from test execution that probably could not even perform manually.
 For example, by generating test cases, you could yield many more – when none of those might be possible with manual resources.
 Let’s look at some things to consider when test automation provides you significant value.

 1. Costs and Assets – and Time to Market

-The test automation for mobile has been considered a critical factor for big mobile app companies but for some reason it is often thought to be too expensive or difficult to adopt for smaller companies.
-Probably due to historical reasons the cost factor is the first consideration when deciding whether company wants to use automation or stick with manual testing in their development projects.
+The test automation for mobile has been considered a critical factor for big mobile app companies but for some reason it is often thought to be too expensive or difficult to adapt for smaller companies.
+Probably due to historical reasons the cost factor is the first consideration when deciding whether a company wants to use automation or stick with manual testing in their development projects.
 Regardless of if you select manual and automated testing, you’ll need the following assets and resources – and those will cost you money: Time, People, Infrastructure, Tools, and Training.

 Depending on the size of the project and application it is quite obvious that test automation will provide you a return on investment (ROI) – how big is the ROI entirely depends on how test automation is adopted and executed in your organization.
 For example, once those test cases are created, automated tests can be run over and over again at no additional cost and those are rapidly completed than any manual tests.
 Automated software testing can reduce the time to run repetitive tests from weeks to hours.
 This is a significant time-saving that translates directly into cost savings.

-In average mobile application development project, the costs for manual testing continue to rise when new build is done but the same doesn’t apply that significantly to automated tests.
+In an average mobile application development project, the costs for manual testing continue to rise when a new build is done but the same doesn’t apply that significantly to automated tests.
 Acquisition costs are typically higher in test automation but those will quickly pay off and increase the ROI.

 2. App Development and Automated Testing Cycle – Always together